nophead/Mendel90/README.txt

 To make just the bom, sheets or stls run bom.py, sheets.py or stls.py

 machine_name can be mendel or sturdy.
-To make your own variant copy scad\conf\mendel.scad or scad\conf\sturdy to yourname_config.scad.
+To make your own variant copy scad\conf\mendel_config.scad or scad\conf\sturdy_config to yourname_config.scad.

 To view the whole machine model open scad\main.scad.
 It will take about 8 miniutes to render but after that you can pan and zoom it at reasonable speed and changes takes less time to render.